Request parameters.

 Promise<WebsocketApiResponse

+Test new order creation and signature/recvWindow using smart order routing (SOR).
 Creates and validates a new order but does not send it into the matching engine.

-Weight: |Condition | Request Weight|
+Weight: | Condition | Request Weight |

 Request parameters.